-VACCINE Vaccine is a biological substance produced from living organisms that enhance immunity especially against the infectious disease.
-Vaccine stimulates the immune system to produce antibodies against the harmful agents such as viruses, bacteria, and other micro-organisms.
-DERIVATION A British […]
+VACCINE A vaccine is a biological substance produced from living organisms that enhance immunity, especially against the infectious disease.
+The vaccine stimulates the immune system to produce antibodies against harmful agents such as viruses, bacteria, and other micro-organisms.
+DERIVATION A […]

-Vaccine is a biological substance produced from living organisms that enhance immunity especially against the infectious disease.
+A vaccine is a biological substance produced from living organisms that enhance immunity, especially against the infectious disease.

-Vaccine stimulates the immune system to produce antibodies against the harmful agents such as viruses, bacteria, and other micro-organisms.
+The vaccine stimulates the immune system to produce antibodies against harmful agents such as viruses, bacteria, and other micro-organisms.

 A British physician, Edward Jenner created the word “vaccine”.
-The word vaccine derived from Latin word “vacca” which means cow.
+The word vaccine is derived from the Latin word “vacca” which means cow.

 In the west, Edward Jenner is known as the father of vaccinology.
-In, 1796, he vaccinated 13-year-old boy with vaccine virus which proved effective against small pox.
+In, 1796, he vaccinated a 13-year-old boy with a vaccine virus that proved effective against smallpox.
 Thus, the first vaccine was developed in 1796 by Edward Jenner.

 QUICK DEVELOPMENT OF COVID-19 VACCINE

 With the approval of the vaccine, Medical News Today spoke to medical experts about how coronavirus vaccines were developed so quickly without compromising safety.

 Last month, the Food and Drug Administration (FDA) approved emergency use for the COVID-19 vaccine developed by Pfizer Biotech.